jrchac/Statistical-Data-Analysis/README.md

 # Statistical Data Analysis

-Welcome to the repository for the assignments of the Statistical Data Analysis course at VU Amsterdam.
+Welcome to the repository for my assignments of the Statistical Data Analysis course at VU Amsterdam.
 This repository contains R code and associated files for completing the assignments across various topics in statistical analysis.
 Below is a brief overview of each assignment:

 **Assignment 1: Summarizing Data**
 - Introduction to summarizing data using descriptive statistics.